Supporting Students with Special Needs

 Culcheth High School is committed to Inclusion – we see all teachers as teachers of Special Educational Needs and they are supported by a large and strong team of support staff.

 The Department is situated in the Shakespeare wing but our team work throughout the school.
 We are a busy department and our staff are enthusiastic, dedicated and committed to helping students achieve their full potential.
-The department is led by Mrs Nicola Brearley, Inclusion Manager.
+The department is led by Mrs Nicola Brearley, SENCO.

 We strongly believe that Every Child Matters, taking into account children’s diverse learning and emotional needs whilst helping students overcome any barriers to learning.

 Our team provide support to Progress Leaders and all departments in a variety of ways, i.e. specialist teaching, writing and implementing Individual Education Plans (IEPs), Individual Behaviour Plans (IBPs), Pastoral Support Programmes (PSPs) and in-class support.
 We offer strategies that help students improve their learning and behaviour management.
 We also run a regular homework club within our area, designed especially to support those with specific learning needs.